Mayfield Grammar School: History

 The school was founded in 1914 as the County School for Girls, and moved to its present site in 1926.
-Currently the school has the main site, and an additional site known as the "Isaac Newton Building" (referred to by pupils as the IN) which consists mainly of sports and technology facilities.
+Currently the school has the main site, consisting of four buildings and an additional site known as Bainbridge (previously known as the "Isaac Newton Building" and often referred to as the IN) which consists mainly of sports and technology facilities, as well as drama.
 Both sites are situated on Pelham Road and are approximately a 5-10 minute walk from each other.
 Throughout its history the school has remained selective and was known as Gravesend School for Girls, prior to becoming Gravesend Grammar School for Girls.
 The school was renamed "Mayfield Grammar School, Gravesend" in September 2011 due to the number of boys in the sixth form which deemed the part of the name 'for Girls' as unsuitable.
 This action sparked much controversy within the school itself, former pupils, parents, and the local community.
 The school achieved dual specialisms in Science and Languages.